tardate/LittleArduinoProjects/Girabot/README.md

 * provide an audible chirp (a distinct sound for left or right)
 * and change its movement towards the brighter side

-### Proof-of-concept/Explorations
+### LDR: Proof-of-concept/Explorations

-The following mini-projects explore the use of LDRs in a [Wheatstone Bridge](http://en.wikipedia.org/wiki/Wheatstone_bridge)
+The following mini-projects explore the use of LDRs in a [Wheatstone Bridge](https://en.wikipedia.org/wiki/Wheatstone_bridge)

-* [LDR Comparator project](https://leap.tardate.com/electronics101/ldr/comparator/) - Low-light/proximity Trip Detector demonstration
+* [LDR Comparator project](../Electronics101/ldr/Comparator/) - Low-light/proximity Trip Detector demonstration
-* [LDR Stereo Trip Detector](https://leap.tardate.com/electronics101/ldr/stereotripdetector/) - demo LM324 OpAmp as threshold trigger for stereo LDR/Wheatstone Bridge sensor
+* [LDR Stereo Trip Detector](../Electronics101/LDR/StereoTripDetector/) - demo LM324 OpAmp as threshold trigger for stereo LDR/Wheatstone Bridge sensor
-* [StereoLightTrigger](https://leap.tardate.com/playground/stereolighttrigger/) - demo an interrupt-driven method for responding to LDR light threshold triggers
+* [StereoLightTrigger](../playground/StereoLightTrigger/) - demo an interrupt-driven method for responding to LDR light threshold triggers

 ## Use-case: Girabot responds when it hears a loud noise